zammad/zammad-admin-documentation/manage-users.rst

 The mask to add and edit users have the same structure:

 - adding all relevant information about a user.
 If there are more information needed, it is possible to add a attribute in the object-management (system --> objects-->users)
 - users can be assigned to an organization
 - users can be set as a VIP (These users can be selected specifically for the SLA or other automatisms, in which these users must be distinguished from other users)
 - set or change password
 - assign user rights
 - set user active/inactive

+Every user needs their own e-mail address to log in to the system and to view and edit their tickets.
+Agents and Admin only need the email address for registration.
+The emails sent to the customer are written from the email-address set in the group settings.
+Your own e-mail address can be placed in the signature.